Your pancreas needs the enzyme glutamic acid decarboxylase (GAD) to function normally. Antibodies that target this enzyme are called GAD antibodies.

 If you have type 2 diabetes, it’s possible to get your blood glucose levels in the normal range for long periods and reduce or eliminate your need for medication.

-You’ll always need to stick to healthy lifestyle habits and keep an eye on your blood glucose levels to be certain you’re still producing the right amount of insulin.
+That said, you’ll always need to stick to healthy lifestyle habits and monitor your blood glucose levels to be certain you’re still producing the right amount of insulin.